-- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - In this Section 5(c), unlike Sections 5(a) and 5(b), the calendar year deductible applies to only a few benefits.
+• Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary.

+- In this Section, unlike Sections 5(a) and 5(b), the calendar year deductible applies to only a few benefits.
 In that case, we added "(calendar year deductible applies)".
-The calendar year deductible is: \$350 per person (\$700 per family) for PPO services and \$400 per person (\$800 per family) for non-PPO services. - Be sure to read Section 4, Your costs for covered services, for valuable information about how cost sharing works, with special sections for members who are age 65 or over.
-Also read Section 9 about coordinating benefits with other coverage, including with Medicare. - The amounts listed below are for the charges billed by the facility (i.e. hospital or surgical center) or ambulance service for your surgery or care.
-Any costs associated with the professional charge (i.e. physicians, etc.) are in Sections 5(a) or (b). - YOU MUST GET PRECERTIFICATION OF HOSPITAL STAYS; FAILURE TO DO SO WILL RESULT IN A MINIMUM \$500 PENALTY.
+The calendar year deductible is: \$350 per person (\$700 per family) for PPO services and \$400 per person (\$800 per family) for non-PPO services.
+The non-PPO benefits are the standard benefits of this Plan.
+PPO benefits apply only when you use a PPO provider.
+When no PPO provider is available, non-PPO benefits apply. - Be sure to read Section 4, Your costs for covered services for valuable information about how cost sharing works, with special sections for members who are age 65 or over.
+Also read Section 9 about coordinating benefits with other coverage, including with Medicare. - The amounts listed below are for the charges billed by the facility (i.e., hospital or surgical center) or ambulance service for your surgery or care.
+Any costs associated with the professional charge (i.e., physicians, etc.) are in Sections 5(a) or (b). - YOU MUST GET PRECERTIFICATION OF HOSPITAL STAYS; FAILURE TO DO SO WILL RESULT IN A MINIMUM \$500 PENALTY.
 Please refer to the precertification information shown in Section 3 to be sure which services require precertification.

-Benefit Description You pay Note: The calendar year deductible applies ONLY when we say below: "(calendar year deductible applies)".
-Inpatient hospital Room and board, such as • Ward, semiprivate, or intensive care accommodations • General nursing care • Meals and special diets PPO: \$100 copayment for each hospital stay Non-PPO: \$300 copayment for each hospital stay and 20% of the charges Note: We only cover a private room when you must be isolated to prevent contagion.
+Benefits Description You pay Note: The calendar year deductible applies ONLY when we say bel ow:-"(calendar year deductible applies)".
+Inpatient hospital Room and board, such as Ward, semiprivate, or intensive care accommodations General nursing care Meals and special diets Note: We only cover a private room when you must be isolated to prevent contagion.
 Otherwise, we will pay the hospital's average charge for semiprivate accommodations.
 If the hospital only has private rooms, we base our payment on the average semiprivate rate of the most comparable hospital in the area.
-Note: If you use a PPO provider and a PPO facility, we may still pay non-PPO benefits if you receive treatment from a radiologist, pathologist, or anesthesiologist who is not a PPO provider.
+PPO: \$100 copayment for each hospital stay Non-PPO: \$300 per admission and 20% of the covered charges Note: If you use a PPO provider and a PPO facility, we may still pay non-PPO benefits if you receive treatment from a radiologist, pathologist, or anesthesiologist who is not a PPO provider.

-Inpatient hospital - continued on next page
+Inpatient hospital - continued on next page.